Projects Turning our licenses into success

 If commerciality is proven, Asha will be developed jointly with the Ivar Aasen and Edvard Grieg developments.

 Yme is situated in the south eastern part of the North Sea at a sea depth of 77-93 metres, straddling North Sea blocks 9/2 and 9/5.
 The field installations consist of an oil storage tank on the sea bottom with a MOPU (Movable Production Unit) installed on three legs on top of the tank.

-Talisman is the operator with a 60% interest.
-Lotos holds 20%, Norske AEDC and Wintershall Norge have 10% each.
+Talisman Energy Norge AS is the operator with a 60% interest.
+Lotos Exploration and Production Norge AS holds 20%, Kufpec Norway AS and Wintershall Norge AS have 10% each.
 The project is facing project delivery delays, and despite our limited, non-operated equity Wintershall is executing its See-to duty by being a constructive partner.

 In climatic extremes, we go to our limits to supply energy to Europe on a sustainable basis.
 In the intense cold of Western Siberia at the arctic circle and in the Libyan desert.